larkwt96/personal-finances/README.md

   * Lots credit inquiries
   * Closing credit lines

 Opening too many accounts within a short period of time (2 months) can cause a lot of inquires and looks bad.
-However, 3-4 inquiries spaced out in a year is fine.
-This also reduces your average credit age, so once you have enough cards, you don't need more.
+However, 3-4 inquiries spaced out in a year is fine since they disappear quick.

 Closing credit cards is bad too.
-Instead, you can try to convert the card to a $0 annual fee card.
+Instead, you can try to downgrade the card to a $0 annual fee card.
 This keeps the credit line open and doesn't hurt you.
 However, closing the account doesn't influence your score after two years, so if you have to close a credit card account, don't apply for auto or mortgage loans within those two years.
+Don't close your oldest account.

 ## Rewards